CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • USA • GOALS • December 2022

 If we believe that the Planck space observatory measurements are correct (and we are still wrestling with the proper interpretation of that data), the universe is between 13.79-and-13.82 billion years old (as of measurements probably closer to 2013 than 2009).
 Multiply 13.82 billion times 31,556,952 seconds and it should equal 436,117,076,600,000,000 seconds.

 Again, once we learn how to code advancing seconds within this WordPress base platform, we’ll crank it up and The Universe Clock will go live!
 The URL, http://universeclock.com (as well as .net, and .org and .us) will point to some aspect of it.

 Why is this Universe Clock of interest?

 In 1716 Isaac Newton won a de facto debate with Gottfried Leibniz.
 It was not because he had the better argument.
 He didn’t.
 Leibniz died and he was unable to respond through Newton’s intermediary, Samuel Clarke.
 Newton’s point of view became dominant, and then it became commonsense.
 We all grew up believing that space and time were absolute.
 Many different studies today are demonstrating that the universe is actually quite finite.
-It has a beginning and the so-called end is the current time and the current size of the Universe.
+It has a beginning and the so-called end is the current time and the current size and expansion of the Universe.

 That changes everything.
 And, the Universe Clock brings it home.
 It opens the dialogue and begins to demonstrate the finiteness of time.
 It makes the universe and the entire expanse of time more tangible and alive.
 This work started in December 2011 within a high school geometry class in New Orleans.
 It has progressed rather slowly.

 To see a chart of the universe from the Planck units to the Age of the Universe, go to https://81018.com/chart/ It is all very simple math – multiplication by 2 (sometimes called doubling or powers of two or base-2 exponentiation).